Kac-Moody Symmetric Spaces: arbitrary symmetrizable complex or almost split real type: Kac--Moody Groups

 \end{Proof}

+In the following we consider only Kac--Moody groups of non-spherical type $\AA$.
+In the case where $\AA$ is of spherical type, the Kac--Moody group of type $\AA$ is a finite-dimensional Lie group and the topological Iwasawa decomposition is a well-known fact, see for example \cite[Theorem 6.46]{Knapp_2002}.
+Further, there are also proofs of the topological Iwasawa decomposition with respect to other groups, e.g.\ for $\operatorname{GL}_n(\RR)$ (\cite[Proposition 3.12]{Platonov_1993}) or in greater generality for reductive $\RR$-groups (\cite[Theorem 3.9]{Platonov_1993}).

-Now for the topological version, the idea is to use the same strategy as in the proof of the special case of the topological Iwasawa decomposition seen in \cite[Theorem 3.31 (ii)]{FHHK_2017}.
-At this stage, the authors could only prove this special case, since it was not yet known that every Kac--Moody group has a strong topological building (see the results by J. Grüning and the first author of this article from \cite[Appendix B]{HK_2021}).
-This property allows us to use formula (9) from \cite[page 39]{FHHK_2017} in a more general context, and thus we are able to prove \cite[Proposition 3.36]{FHHK_2017} for Kac--Moody groups of any type over $k$.\\ For an introduction to topological buildings see \cite[Section 3.1]{HKM_2013} and for strong topological buildings in particular see \cite[Definition 3.21]{HKM_2013}.
+Now for the topological version, the idea is to use the same strategy as in the proof of \cite[Theorem 3.31 (ii)]{FHHK_2017}, to be precise we will construct the inverse functions and show that they are open.
+The fact that we can use the same strategy as in \cite{FHHK_2017} is based on the statement that every Kac--Moody group has a strong topological building, as shown by Grüning and the first-named author of this article in \cite[Appendix B]{HK_2021} for centered Kac--Moody groups.
+The very technical generalization for arbitrary split Kac--Moody groups can be found in \cite[Appendix C]{Diss}.
+For an introduction to topological buildings see \cite[Section 3.1]{HKM_2013} and for strong topological buildings in particular see \cite[Definition 3.21]{HKM_2013}.

-In below we consider only Kac--Moody groups over $\AA$, where $\AA$ is a symmetrizable Cartan matrix of arbitrary non-spherical type.
-In the case where $\AA$ is of spherical type, the topological Iwasawa decomposition is a well-known fact, see for example \cite[Theorem 6.46]{Knapp_2002}.
-Further, there are also proofs of the topological Iwasawa decomposition with respect to other groups, e.g.\ for $\operatorname{GL}(n, \RR)$ (\cite[Proposition 3.12]{Platonov_1993}) or in greater generality for reductive $\RR$-groups (\cite[Theorem 3.9]{Platonov_1993}).

-\begin{Lemma} Let $G$ be a Kac--Moody group over $k$.
+\begin{Lemma} Let $G$ be a Kac--Moody group over $\KK$ and of type $\AA$, where $\AA$ is non-spherical.
 Then the fibration

+is trivial with compact fiber $M$, i.e., a topological direct product of the fiber and the base space. \end{Lemma}